 She's certainly not one shy away from opening up, and now Nadia Sawalha has revealed all about how far the menopause is currently affecting her day to day life in a candid chat.

-The panellists were discussing their experiences with fatigue and insomnia, and, giving her opinion, Nadia seemed to suggest how much her lack of sleep is affecting her sex life with husband Mark.
+It’s not the first time Nadia has spoken about the troubling menopause symptom.
+On Loose Women a few weeks ago, panellists were discussing their experiences with tiredness And, giving her opinion, Nadia seemed to suggest how much her lack of sleep is affecting her sex life with husband Mark.

 “I feel pretty rubbish.
 It’s just night after night, lying in bed and nothing happens – it’s causing problems between me and Mark,” she suddenly admitted to the audience.